• Skip to main content

 Courtesy: Prof Nabil Ebraheim, University of Toledo, Ohio, USA

-• The lumbosacral plexus is a network of nerves supplying the lower limb and pelvic region.
+The lumbosacral plexus is a network of nerves supplying the:

-• The lumbar plexus forms the upper portion of this network.
+The lumbar plexus forms the upper part of this system.

-• Part of the L4 nerve root contributes to the lumbosacral trunk, which connects to the sacral plexus.
+• Part of L4 forms the lumbosacral trunk, connecting to the sacral plexus

 Lumbar Plexus